jhajagos/TimeWeaver/README.md

 # TimeWeaver

-A generator of multi-sourced sequential data for analytic and machine learning use cases
+Is a generator of multi-sourced sequential data for analytic and machine learning use cases.
+It is designed to read from data primarily stored in CSV files and it outputs data in CSV format for analysis.